Skip to main content

 QuitFlicks

-In 2019, we partnered with Melbourne Queer Film Festival and Thorne Harbour Health to provide a platform from which budding filmmakers across Australia could produce material that could empower LGBTIQA+ communities to live smokefree.
+In 2019, Quit partnered with Melbourne Queer Film Festival and Thorne Harbour Health to provide a platform from which budding filmmakers across Australia could produce material that could empower LGBTIQA+ communities to live smokefree.
 A short film competition - QuitFlicks - was born.
 The competition ran for two years and the resulting short films are powerful, innovative and sincere - made by and for the LGBTIQA+ community.
 Watch all the QuitFlicks short films here.

 Screenwriter and member of the competition judging panel, Benjamin Law, said all films were of an exceptional standard.